 When you start your natural hair journey, you want everything to go smoothly so you can achieve your goals.
 If you want to stay on the right track, it’s important to learn which natural hair mistakes to avoid.

 That’s why it’s called a journey though, right?
 We’re constantly learning new things about our hair and have to figure out what it likes and dislikes.

 In this post, I’m sharing 6 common natural hair mistakes to avoid in your routine.
-If you know what to look out for, then there’s a chance you can prevent a few of these from happening.
+If you know what to look out for, then there’s a chance you can prevent these from happening.

 Natural Hair Mistakes to Avoid

 I’m sure you’ve heard moisture is key when it comes to taking care of natural hair.

 I didn’t take it as seriously until my hair started breaking off and not retaining its length.
 That’s why one of the first natural hair mistakes to avoid is not moisturizing correctly.

 It’s important to learn how to properly add moisture to your hair and retain it.
 Since I have high porosity hair, I found it difficult to improve moisture retention.